eformat/ragit-dev/docs/2-local-rag/2-local-rag-langchain.md

 QA_CHAIN_PROMPT = PromptTemplate(input_variables=["question"], template=template)
 ```

-The next piece of code is out startup handler.
+The next piece of code is our startup handler.
 It loads the Chat Setting we expose as well as setting up our vector store connection to postgres.

 ```python
 @cl.on_chat_start